Supervisory Training Program

 - Using planning and scheduling

-This course will provide information about contract documents and construction law to help supervisors recognize the roles and responsibilities of all contracted parties, to develop an understanding of how contract documents can be helpful to solve problems and resolve conflicts, and to develop positive relationships between all parties in the construction process.
+This course will provide information about contract documents and construction law to help supervisors recognize the roles and responsibilities of all contracted parties.
+It will also develop an understanding of how contract documents can be helpful to solve problems and resolve conflicts, and to develop positive relationships between all parties in the construction process.

 - Introduction to contract documents and construction law